 The part that makes the refinancing process difficult for most residents is that their debt-to-income ratio looks awful.
 The key is to find lenders who recognize the lower risk in the loan due to future earning potential.

-As an example, Darian Rowayton Bank has a special program for people in their residency.
-Residents can refinance loans now, lock in lower interest rates, and make payments of $100 until completion of their program.
+As an example, Laurel Road has a special program for people in their residency.
+Residents can refinance loans now, lock in lower interest rates, and make payments of $100 until completion of their residency.

-Even though DRB only ranks 4th in our student loan refinancing rankings, it may very well be the best option for residents due to the specialized option.
+Even though Laurel Road only ranks 6th in our student loan refinancing rankings, it may very well be the best option for residents due to the specialized option.
 Plus, it is important to remember that refinancing or consolidating is not a lifetime commitment.
 You can always refinance with another lender in the future.
-For purposes of residency, find the best option available now, then revisit the issue once you have a change in circumstances.
+For purposes of a residency, find the best option available now, then revisit the issue once you have a change in circumstances.

 Keeping up with high student loans on a lower income is difficult.
 The good news is that there are options for both federal and private student loans to keep your monthly budget numbers reasonable.